sswietoniowski/learning-go/projects/00_mini/01_slack_bot/README.md

 Provided that you've configured Slack properly, you should be able to interact with the bot in your Slack workspace.

+In my case, I've created a bot called `simple-slack-bot` and I can interact with it by mentioning it in a message.

 ### Usage

 To calculate the age of a person based on their year of birth, you can use the following command: